AlaskaAirlines/auro-banner/demo/demo.md

 ## Inset

-This example showcases an `<auro-banner>` with the `inset` property set which adds padding around the banner content and graphic.
+The following example illustrates the `<auro-banner>` custom element using the `inset` property which adds padding around the banner content and graphic.

 <div class="exampleWrapper">
   <auro-banner